 (Learn over 20 authentic boxing combinations with pad work to match to use in Personal Training Sessions and adapt into Group Fitness Class Structures)

-- GroupX Boxing Class Course (Learn 3 complete group fitness class formats along with correct technique for the 6 basic punches, PLUS adapted Muay Thai drills and footwork to use in Group Fitness Classes or adapt into One-on-One Personal Training Sessions)
+- GroupX Boxing Class Course (Learn 3 complete group fitness class formats along with the correct technique for the 6 basic punches, PLUS adapted Muay Thai drills and footwork to use in Group Fitness Classes or adapt into One-on-One Personal Training Sessions)

 - Kick Pad Holding Course (Learn the skills to start constructing your own authentic kickboxing combinations to teach within your Personal Training Sessions or within Kickboxing and Martial Arts Classes).